My award is for first year only. What funding opportunities are available after first year?

 Even though you may have already earned your renewal, you must still register as a full-time student in order to receive your funding.

 What if I decide to change my faculty or my program?

 If you decide to change your faculty or program after you have been awarded your scholarship, contact the Awards Office so we can review your options with you as your scholarship amount may change.

 May I take fewer classes and still keep my award?

 You must remain registered as a full-time student to be eligible to keep your scholarship.
 Consideration for in-course scholarships requires that you complete 30 credit hours over two terms within the academic year between September 1 and August 31.
 If you hold a renewable scholarship, check your scholarship letter of offer for your renewal criteria before dropping classes.

 What if I have to reduce my courseload or withdraw from university for some reason?

 If you reduce your courseload below full-time status or withdraw from the university, these funds are expected to be returned.
 Depending on the time of your course load reduction or withdrawal you may be entitled to retain a portion of your award.
 Contact the Awards Office prior to dropping classes or withdrawing to review your situation.

-How do letter of permission classes affect awards?
+How do letter of permission or audited classes affect awards?